PacoVu/havenondemand-ios-swift/README.md

 *Description:*

-* Sends a request to IDOL OnDemand to retrieve content identified by the jobID.
+* Sends a request to Haven OnDemand to retrieve content identified by the jobID.

 *Parameter:*

-* jobID: the job ID returned from an IDOL OnDemand API upon an asynchronous call.
+* jobID: the job ID returned from a Haven OnDemand API upon an asynchronous call.

 *Response:*